-In the event of an Explosion:
+In the event of an EXPLOSION:

 - 1. Keep everyone as calm as possible. - 2.
-Immediately seek shelter underneath a heavy object such as a table, desk, or other object that will give protection against falling glass or debris. - 3.
-After the effects of the explosion have subsided and you deem it safe to exit your area, notify OCCC CPD immediately.
+Immediately seek shelter underneath a heavy object such as a table, desk, or other object that will give protection against falling glass or debris. - After the effects of the explosion have subsided and you deem it safe to exit your area, notify OCCC CPD immediately.
 Provide your name and location of the explosion. - 4.
 OCCC CPD will respond to the area. - 5.
 Evacuate the building if instructed to do so by OCCC CPD. - 6.
 Once outside, move away from building and make way to the nearest Emergency Rally Point. - 7.
 Follow all instructions of emergency responders at the scene. - 8.
-Keep streets and walkways around the buildings clear for emergency crews and vehicles. - 9.
+Ensure walkways, driveways, and streets are clear for emergency response crews and vehicles that may be arriving on scene. - 9.
 Do not attempt to re-enter the building for any reason until the "All Clear" has been given by emergency responders.